sidrasamikhanzada-code/sid-dev/README.md

-# Assalam o Alaikum , I'm Sidra
+# Assalam o Alaikum , I'm Sidra Sami Khanzada

 I'm a final-year Computer Science student and frontend developer based in Pakistan, building clean and responsive websites for businesses and individuals.